arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 - Output `O1` is linked to the relay controlling the motor of the input conveyor.
 - Output `O2` is connected to the relay responsible for driving the motor of the packaging conveyor.
 - Output `O3` is connected to the relay that controls the motor for the box closing and labeling conveyor.
-- Output `O4` controls the relay for the actuator that closes the open box in the carton closing machine.
+- Output `O4` controls the relay for the actuator that closes the open box in the box closing machine.

 ![Actuators wiring](assets/relay-wiring-1.png)